Rackspace Technology (NASDAQ:RXT) Updates Q3 2021 Earnings Guidance

-Rackspace Technology (NASDAQ:RXT) updated its third quarter 2021 earnings guidance on Wednesday.
+Rackspace Technology (NASDAQ:RXT) issued an update on its third quarter 2021 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $0.230-$0.250 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.260.
 The company issued revenue guidance of $705 million-$715 million, compared to the consensus revenue estimate of $761.23 million.Rackspace Technology also updated its Q4 2021 guidance to EPS.

-A number of analysts recently issued reports on the stock.
-Barclays lowered shares of Rackspace Technology from an overweight rating to an equal weight rating and decreased their target price for the stock from $25.00 to $15.00 in a research report on Friday.
-Royal Bank of Canada decreased their target price on shares of Rackspace Technology from $27.00 to $24.00 and set an outperform rating on the stock in a research report on Thursday.
-They noted that the move was a valuation call.
-BMO Capital Markets cut their price target on shares of Rackspace Technology from $23.00 to $17.00 and set an outperform rating on the stock in a research note on Thursday.
-Raymond James downgraded shares of Rackspace Technology from a strong-buy rating to a market perform rating in a research note on Thursday.
-Finally, reaffirmed a buy rating and set a $28.00 price target on shares of Rackspace Technology in a research note on Tuesday, June 29th.
-One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and eleven have issued a buy rating to the company.
-The stock currently has an average rating of Buy and an average price target of $24.88.
+Rackspace Technology (NASDAQ:RXT) last issued its earnings results on Wednesday, August 11th.
+The company reported $0.24 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.23 by $0.01.
+Rackspace Technology had a positive return on equity of 12.63% and a negative net margin of 9.26%.
+Equities analysts anticipate that Rackspace Technology will post 1.01 earnings per share for the current fiscal year.

-In other news, Director Timothy Campos sold 11,992 shares of Rackspace Technology stock in a transaction dated Friday, July 16th.
+In other Rackspace Technology news, EVP Holly B. Windham sold 2,525 shares of the stock in a transaction on Tuesday, June 15th.
+The stock was sold at an average price of $21.00, for a total value of $53,025.00.
+Following the completion of the transaction, the executive vice president now owns 168,191 shares in the company, valued at $3,532,011.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, Director Timothy Campos sold 11,992 shares of the firm’s stock in a transaction on Friday, July 16th.
 The shares were sold at an average price of $19.17, for a total value of $229,886.64.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Director Dhiren R. Fonseca sold 26,096 shares of Rackspace Technology stock in a transaction dated Wednesday, June 9th.
-The shares were sold at an average price of $21.17, for a total transaction of $552,452.32.
-Following the completion of the transaction, the director now directly owns 38,240 shares of the company’s stock, valued at $809,540.80.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 40,613 shares of company stock valued at $835,364.
-0.76% of the stock is owned by company insiders.
+In the last quarter, insiders sold 40,613 shares of company stock valued at $835,364.
+0.76% of the stock is owned by corporate insiders.

+An institutional investor recently raised its position in Rackspace Technology stock.
+Bank of America Corp DE lifted its holdings in shares of Rackspace Technology, Inc. (NASDAQ:RXT) by 156.0% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 38,476 shares of the company’s stock after buying an additional 23,448 shares during the period.
+Bank of America Corp DE’s holdings in Rackspace Technology were worth $755,000 at the end of the most recent reporting period.
+Hedge funds and other institutional investors own 81.75% of the company’s stock.

 Rackspace Technology Company Profile